pymc-devs/pytensor/doc/index.rst

 Roughly in order of what you'll want to check out:

-* :ref:`install` -- How to install Pytensor.
+* :ref:`install` -- How to install PyTensor.
-* :ref:`introduction` -- What is Pytensor?
+* :ref:`introduction` -- What is PyTensor?
 * :ref:`tutorial` -- Learn the basics.
 * :ref:`troubleshooting` -- Tips and tricks for common debugging.
-* :ref:`libdoc` -- Pytensor's functionality, module by module.
+* :ref:`libdoc` -- PyTensor's functionality, module by module.
 * :ref:`faq` -- A set of commonly asked questions.
-* :ref:`optimizations` -- Guide to Pytensor's graph optimizations.
+* :ref:`optimizations` -- Guide to PyTensor's graph optimizations.
 * :ref:`extending` -- Learn to add a Type, Op, or graph optimization.
-* :ref:`dev_start_guide` -- How to contribute code to Pytensor.
+* :ref:`dev_start_guide` -- How to contribute code to PyTensor.
-* :ref:`internal` -- How to maintain Pytensor and more...
+* :ref:`internal` -- How to maintain PyTensor and more...
 * :ref:`acknowledgement` -- What we took from other projects.
-* `Related Projects`_ -- link to other projects that implement new functionalities on top of Pytensor
+* `Related Projects`_ -- link to other projects that implement new functionalities on top of PyTensor

 .. _pytensor-community: